dtanner/chaperone/README.md

 ## Outputs
 Where the results of your checks go.
 A checks result consists of its status (OK or FAIL), and any output from the command.
-Each destination is configured in a global config file as an optional table. e.g.:
+Each destination is configured in the global config file. e.g.:
 ```toml
 [outputs.log]
 destination="stdout" # options are stdout or a file path. defaults to stdout